vmware/PowerCLI-Example-Scripts/README.md

 * Rynardt Spies (Community Member)

 ## Approval of Additions
-Items added to the repository require 2 votes from the board members before being added to the repository.
+Items added to the repository, including items from the Board members, require 2 votes from the board members before being added to the repository.
 The approving members will have ideally downloaded and tested the item.
 When two “Approved for Merge” comments are added from board members, the pull can then be committed to the repository.